smorrrs/Shadow-Tactics-Resources/level_guide.md

 ## Matsuyama City 2
-Only Aiko can pick up the document from the samurai.
-She can take it from him whether he's alive or dead.
+Either character can pick up the document from the samurai when he's killed or knocked out.

 ## Hana Gakuen